 Note: Every 180 days, you must change your Capital university password.
 You will receive an email notice that you must do so.
 If you have problems, go to the IT desk in Blackmore Library.

-This information is current as of 10/5/2022.
-Dates and/or other information is subject to change.
+\\This information is current as of 1/31/2024.
+Dates and material included in this document are subject to change.